chronological order

 Star Trek: The Animated Series

-Though its official status was fiercely debated by Gene Roddenberry and fans for decades, it introduced massive staples to the lore: the first depiction of a holodeck (the "rec room"), Spock's childhood on Vulcan, and Kirk's middle name, "Tiberius."
+Captain's log: Its canon status was fiercely disputed by Roddenberry himself for decades, yet TAS introduced staples the franchise never let go of: the first depiction of a holodeck (the "rec room"), Spock's childhood on Vulcan, and Kirk's middle name, Tiberius.
+It also won Star Trek's first ever Emmy Award, something neither the original series nor TNG ever managed in a major category.

 Star Trek: The Motion Picture

-Admiral Kirk reassumes command of a newly refitted USS Enterprise to intercept a massive, mysterious energy cloud on a direct course for Earth, absorbing and destroying everything in its path.
+Admiral Kirk reassumes command of a refitted USS Enterprise to intercept a vast energy cloud on a direct course for Earth, absorbing and digitising everything in its path.
+Deliberately slow and awe-struck in the mould of 2001, the film asks what it means for a machine to seek its creator and achieve consciousness.

 Star Trek II: The Wrath of Khan